-A CO2 laser with a wavelength of 10.6 µm can be used to make smooth cuts in polycarbonate but it leaves a yellowish discoloring along the edge with heavy smoke generation.
+A CO2 laser is best suited to make smooth cuts in polycarbonate, but it leaves a yellowish discoloring along the edge with heavy smoke generation.

 Due to this reason, it is not recommended for laser cutting, but it gives good results for laser engraving by a low-power laser.

-Laser marking on polycarbonate using a 1.06 µm fiber laser produces excellent results with a high level of detail.
+Laser marking on polycarbonate using a fiber laser produces excellent results with a high level of detail.

 Some of the most commonly found polycarbonates are Lexan, Lupoy, Makrolon, etc.